Physical Therapy Assistant Resume Example

 If you want to level up your resume, I always check out similar roles first.
 There are over 10 targeted resume examples connected to occupational therapy and healthcare.

-Looking at related examples-like occupational therapist or patient care assistant-helps you spot key skills and industry keywords that hiring managers actually want.
+Looking at related examples-like an occupational therapist cover letter or patient care assistant-helps you spot key skills and industry keywords that hiring managers actually want.

 You can borrow formatting ideas or action verbs from these templates.
 This makes your own certified occupational therapy assistant resume stronger and more relevant.